Game

 • Class/teacher’s choice.

-2. When players reach the opposite side of the play area, they go down the sideline and return to start.
+2. When learners reach the opposite side of the play area, they go down the sideline and return to start.
 They may go fast or slow (teacher's choice!), as long as they keep moving forward.

 3. After 1 to 3 minutes of play, assign new taggers and locomotor movements.